Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Outlaws can be jailed if they die in the town where they are considered to be an outlaw.
 This requires the `jail.is_jailing_attacking_outlaws` option in the Towny config.yml to be set to true.
 It also requires the person who's done the killing to have the towny.outlaw.jailer permission node.
 It also requires the town to own at least one jail plot.
 By default only Mayors, Assistants and Sheriff ranks have the towny.outlaw.jailer permission node.

 A town member can view their town's outlaw list using `/town outlawlist`.
-Anyone can view any town's outlawlist using `/town outlawlist {townname}>/tt>  `
+Anyone can view any town's outlawlist using `/town outlawlist {townname}`

 []()Nations
 -----------